World Population

-In research the formula is used to expect the future necessities and characterise by groups.
+In research the formula is used to expect the future necessities and characterize by groups.
 Population formula in economics is used to determine the economic activity of the country or area.
 Population percentage is the formula to divide the target demographic by the entire population, and then multiply the result by 100 to convert it to a percentage.
 The working age population is defined as those aged 15 to 64.
 This indicator measures the share of the working age population in total population.
 Working age population formula is the employment-to-population ratio is equal to the number of persons employed divided by the working-age population and multiplied by 100.

 According to uoregon, Calculating Population percent growth rates are The percent change from one period to another is calculated from the formula: